 - Arrive early to secure parking, avoid crowds and afternoon thunderstorms.
 Be mindful of changing weather patterns and aim for treeline well before storms develop.

 - Anticipate changing weather conditions throughout the day, and as you gain and lose elevation.
 Carry versatile layers, sun, wind, and rain protection.

 - Hiking poles are recommended to assist with steep grades, uneven terrain, and snow covered areas.
 The summit descent can be more challenging than the climb.

-- Look for herds of elk and bighorn sheep on high open slopes, and mountain goat along inaccessible outcrops and ledges.
-Moose may be found along the damp, willow-lined corridor of Scott Gomer Creek.
+- Look for elk and bighorn sheep on high open slopes, and mountain goat along inaccessible outcrops and ledges.
+Moose may be found along the willow-lined corridor of Scott Gomer Creek.

 Camping and Backpacking Information